Child friendly resorts in Asia

 Surrounded by nature, the Centara Grand West Sands Resort & Villas Phuket (www.centarahotelsresorts.com/CGWP/) is an eco-friendly spectacle that acts as a good base for guided jungle trekking, canoeing, and general adventuring around the Andaman Sea.
 The Centara Grand prides itself on its family friendly environment, offering two-bedroom Deluxe Family Suites with adjoining doors, in addition to several other accommodation options.
 The Centara doesn’t disappoint in the entertainment department, with its very own Splash Jungle Water Park, where intrepid guests can tackle more than 10 waterslides, including a Super Bowl Slide, sprawling Lazy River for the faint of heart, or the thrilling Boomerango, which needs no explanation.
 This is a Phuket child-friendly resort for your diary.

-Club Andaman Beach Resort (www.clubandaman.com) provide plenty of fun for the kids in pleasant and extensive green environs in the Patong playground better known for neon and sleaze.
-Club Andaman also provides an admirable list of activities ranging from batik painting to bird feeding.
-Its resident kids club runs from 8am till 6pm and is available for youngsters aged two and above.
+Andaman Embrace Resort & Spa Patong (formerly Club Andaman Beach Resort (www.andamanembrace.com) provides plenty of fun for the kids in pleasant and extensive green environs in the Patong playground better known for neon and sleaze.
+Andaman Embrace Kid’s Club also provides an admirable list of activities ranging from batik painting to bird feeding.
+Its resident kids club runs from 8am till 6pm and is available for youngsters aged four and above.
 Babysitting services can be arranged after 6pm at a nominal cost.

 The Juniors Club at the JW Marriott Khao Lak Resort & Spa (www.marriott.com) is worth a look-see.
 It features indoor and outdoor play areas, movies, a library and a computer room for young adults.
-This is a younger property with lots of leg-stretch space that arrived on the scene late 2009.
+This property with lots of leg-stretch space arrived on the scene late 2009 as the area began rebuilding post-tsunami.
+This is a smart red-roofed low-rise layout with large free-form pool, lots of sand and great sunsets.

 The Amari Vogue Krabi (www.amari.com/vogue/) is a pleasant retreat for oldies and youngsters alike, offering lavish spa treatments, Thai cooking classes, swimming pools by the acre, Jacuzzis, kayaking and diving fun.
 Children can have a splash and catch some rays in the children’s pool.
 Cots and babysitting services are available.